 As he realised the potential demand for seemingly useless products, though, the site began to grow.
-Over the next few years, the number of transactions taking place on the site began to rise uncontrollably, with Omidyar incorporating his project and subsequently re-branding it as eBay.
+Over the next few years, the number of transactions taking place on the site began to rise uncontrollably, with Omidyar incorporating his project and subsequently rebranding it as eBay.

 5. Richard Branson

-No list of startup inspiration stories would be complete without the inclusion of Richard Branson, who has seemingly (and successfully) tried his hand at every possible line of investment across the last 40 years - not bad for a man who performed poorly at school, was diagnosed with dyslexia and then bestowed the unfortunate title of Virgin on his first enterprise (supposedly due to his then-status as a “virgin at business”).
+No list of startup inspiration stories would be complete without the inclusion of Richard Branson, who has seemingly (and successfully) tried his hand at every possible line of investment across the last 40 years.
+Not bad for a man who performed poorly at school, was diagnosed with dyslexia and then bestowed the unfortunate title of Virgin on his first enterprise (supposedly due to his then-status as a ‘virgin at business’).

-Luckily, that first venture was the hugely profitable importing and re-selling of music records during the 1960s, alongside the management of the popular Student magazine; as a result, Branson was able to open a dedicated record store in London in 1971.
+Luckily, that first venture was the hugely profitable importing and reselling of music records during the 1960s, alongside the management of the popular Student magazine; as a result, Branson was able to open a dedicated record store in London in 1971.
 He used the profits from this project to then establish Virgin Records, working with many of the artists that he’d previously interviewed for Student, such as the Rolling Stones.

 Carter’s subsequent success in the music industry has allowed him to invest in a wide variety of business ventures, including clothing brands, real estate, nightclubs and even a sports management agency, where he represents several notable athletes.
-He has also invested in a champagne brand, launched a range of signature cigars and at one time owed a major stake in NBA franchise, the Brooklyn Nets.
+He has also invested in a champagne brand, launched a range of signature cigars and at one time owned a major stake in NBA franchise, the Brooklyn Nets.

 7. Jack Ma

-When it comes to taking a hint, few can match the stubbornness of Jack Ma; after graduating in 1988 (a process that he was initially rejected four times for), the Hangzhou native struggled to find work, getting turned down by over 30 companies (including, infamously, KFC), before seeing all 10 of his postgraduate applications to Harvard Business School unceremoniously refused.
+When it comes to taking a hint, few can match the stubbornness of Jack Ma.
+After graduating in 1988 (a process that he was initially rejected four times for), the Hangzhou native struggled to find work, getting turned down by over 30 companies (including, infamously, KFC), before seeing all 10 of his postgraduate applications to Harvard Business School unceremoniously refused.

 As you can see, anyone can create their own business success story from scratch, yet these entrepreneurs all had one thing in common: determination.
-Regardless of their education level, the resources available to them, or the field in which they made their respective fortunes, they created their own opportunities through hard work, self-belief and no small amount of creative talent.
+Regardless of their education level, the resources available to them or the field in which they made their respective fortunes, they created their own opportunities through hard work, self-belief and no small amount of creative talent.

 If you believe you could do the same, then what’s holding you back?
-Starting your own business is as simple and cost efficient as it’s ever been, so there’s no better time to stake your claim.
+Starting your own business is as simple and cost-efficient as it’s ever been, so there’s no better time to stake your claim.
 Besides, who knows?
 With a little luck, you could even appear on future editions of this list!